 Shannon’s practice is focused in the areas of lender liability defense litigation, and creditor’s rights litigation.

-Shannon is licensed to practice in the state and federal courts of Kentucky.
+Shannon is licensed to practice in the state and federal courts of Kentucky and Indiana.
 She is a graduate of the University of Louisville, where she earned a B.A. in Psychology.
 She earned her J.D. at the Paul M. Herbert Law Center of Louisiana State University in Baton Rouge, Louisiana.
 After graduating from LSU, Shannon moved to Louisville, Kentucky whereshe practiced as an attorney focusing on juvenile and family court work at the Louisville-Jefferson County Public Defender Corporation.
 Upon moving to Cincinnati, Ohio, Shannon worked as an attorney with the Northern Kentucky Legal Aid Society (now known as Legal Aid of the Bluegrass), where she concentrated on bankruptcy, family, and housing law.
 Prior to joining Graydon as Of Counsel, Shannon spent several years with another law firm, working in the areas of bankruptcy, lender liability defense and creditors’ rights cases.

 Shannon was born and raised in Tennessee, and lived for several years in Louisville, Kentucky, where much of her family is located.
 She currently resides on the west side of Cincinnati with her two daughters.